Polini Thor information for the common models

 Starter replacement cord – The strongest and longest lasting you can install on your engine.

-Starting – Start your engine the first pull, every time
+Starting – Start your engine the first pull

 Stress cracking of engine components – see "Mounts, rubber" above